GaloisInc/saw-training/HMAC.rst

 described above, other than the specialization to a particular hashing algorithm.

+..
+DTC: What does specialization to a particular hashing algorithm mean?

-As above, here is a sample of how the functions making use of the ``HMAC_c_state`` type must change:
+As above, here is a sample of how the functions that use the ``HMAC_c_state`` type must change:

 .. literalinclude:: examples/hmac/HMAC_iterative_new.cry